Battle of Lemberg (1918): Polish resistance

 The Polish forces, initially numbering only about 200 people under Zdzisław Tatar-Trześniowski, organized a small pocket of resistance in a school on the western outskirts of the city, where a group of veterans of the Polish Military Organization put up a fight armed with 64 outdated rifles.
 After the initial clashes, the defenders were joined by hundreds of volunteers, mostly Scouts, students and youngsters.
 More than 1000 people joined the Polish ranks on the first day of the war.
 This enabled the Poles to retake some of the western parts of the city, while most of the city centre remained in Ukrainian hands.

-Although numerically superior, well-equipped and battle-hardened, Vitovskyi's soldiers were mostly villagers and were unaccustomed to city fighting.
+Although numerically superior, well-equipped and battle-hardened, Vitovsky's soldiers were mostly villagers and were unaccustomed to city fighting.
 Furthermore, the elite Ukrainian Sich Riflemen had difficulty breaking into the city from Bukovina due to the intense resistance of Poles in the suburb of Klepariv.
 Although their enemies were ill-equipped and mostly untrained, they had the advantage of good knowledge of the city, which proved vital in the early days of the defence.
 In the following day the forces of the defenders reached roughly 6,000 men and women, more than 1400 of them gymnasium students and youngsters.
 Because of their heroism and mass participation in the fights, they are commonly referred to as Lwów Eaglets.
 The Polish defenders also included a significant component of petty criminals, who, nevertheless, were valued for their heroism.
 On November 3 a few units of the Sich Riflemen broke through and entered the city, and command over the Ukrainian forces was transferred to Col. Hnat Stefaniv.
 However, a Polish assault on the Main Train Station succeeded and the Poles managed to capture two Ukrainian supply trains, largely negating the Ukrainian superiority in arms and munitions.
 By November 5 the Ukrainians were pushed out of the western part of the town, yet the Polish assault on the city centre was repulsed and both sides reached a stalemate.
 With insufficient personnel to man a regular front line, the front was stable only in the centre, while in other areas only the most important buildings were defended.

 On November 11, 1918, Poland declared her independence and the following day the first units of the regular forces of the Polish Army under Maj.
 Wacław Stachiewicz entered Przemyśl, only some 70 kilometres away from Lviv.
 Believing this move to be part of the preparations to break through the Ukrainian siege, Col. Stefaniv prepared a general offensive on the Polish-held western parts of the city.
 However, despite the heavy fighting that raged between November 13 and November 15, the Polish defence held out and the Ukrainians were repelled.
 An armistice was signed on November 18.